Poop is too Big to Come Out And Hurts (stuck halfway): 3 Home remedies, Doctor Explains.

-- Also, you can use your finger to break down the poop that is pre-softened with the mineral oil enema.
+- Also, you can use your finger to break down the poop pre-softened with the mineral oil enema.

 - Once you feel initial relief (passing the initial hardest part of the poop), you can now use oral PEG (don’t use oral PEG from the start or with failure of the mineral oil enema.

 - Don’t use mineral oil enemas if you have intense abdominal pain, vomiting, or fever.

 - If the mineral oil enema fails to bring the hard poop out, it’s time to ask for medical help.